dhughes/tiy-developer-designer-crashcourse/README.md

 **Demo:**

-* Create templates and static folders
+* Create templates and static folders (goes into src > main > resources) and add index / css / js
 * Create HTML and CSS files for Search
+* Add placeholder images from web.
+Kittens!

 **Code:**